bwatring/bwatring/README.md

 Hello World
 **`Federal Software Enginner @ Accenture`**

 I was a computer science student at UTSA.
 I graduated in May of 2023.
-I am currently a federal software engineer at the associate level.
-I love creating things and coding projects that are built from the ground up.
+I am currently a federal software engineer at the analyst level.
+I enjoy creating things and coding projects that are built from the ground up.
 I love planning and designing all the way to solving real-life problems with code.

    <p align="left">